 There are different types of cycle parking available to suit the needs of different locations.
 Enfield Council are trialling secure on street cycle parking in residential areas.
 They can be provided where there is demand, where a suitable location can be found and where residents are in favour of installing this type of cycle parking.”

-A proposal is currently being put out for consultation in Lakeside Road.
+A proposal has been put out for consultation in Lakeside Road.

 It is noted from Cycle Enfield that:

 “This cycle parking is suitable for areas where lots of people live in flats and are therefore prevented from cycling, due to inadequate storage options.”

 We have a shopping area which although is shabby and with major sites now empty.
 We have lovely shopping areas with Boutique type shops in Alderman’s Hill and Southgate Green.
 We have lost M&S, Smiths.
 Multi York, Waitrose.
 The list goes on ….

 The Council has recently conducted a survey of local businesses.
 The report is available here.
 Click here

 But action is needed if further tenants are not to leave and to have any hope of attracting new ones.
 Is this the best we can expect?

 But elsewhere in our area we have vibrant attractive retail spaces, enjoyed by all.